ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 latest configuration to support token issuance.
 The `previous` field is used for a single configuration that still permits redemption of tokens, this is used for ensuring that key rotations are smooth for clients.
-The `modified` field refers to the last time when the configuration was modified.
+The `modified` field refers to a vector of all times when the configuration was modified.

 ## Configuration updates #{config-update}